mperry/bug-groovy-subclass-generic-method/README.md

 }
 ```

-We can create anonymous subclasses of MyClass, the first class faithfully implements a generic method, the second erases the generic method, using the Object class in place of the generic type parameter T.
+We can create anonymous subclasses of MyInterface, the first class faithfully implements a generic method, the second erases the generic method, using the Object class in place of the generic type parameter T.

 ```java